Fannon/mobo/examples/init/field/README.md

 * `"ignore"`: [Boolean]  If true this file will be ignored by mobo.
 * `"abstract"`: [Boolean]  If true this file will be used for inheritance but not uploaded to the actual model.
 * `"todo"`: [String] Adds a todo note
+* `"smw_property"`: [Boolean] If this is set to false, no semantic property will be set, the field will only be displayed.
 * `"smw_form"`: [Object] Contains [Semantic Forms field options](http://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#.27field.27_tag).

 Supported Datatypes